 - Once you’re found eligible for the DTC and you want to maximize the refunds, you can transfer the credits to your supporter (some of the years or all of the years)

 - In child DTC cases you don’t even need to have been paying federal taxes because if a child is found eligible for DTC the parent / guardian will have their Canada child benefits increased for those years.

-How To Apply For The Disability Tax Credit?
+How To Complete Your Disability Tax Credit Application

 As discussed in previous sections, the Disability Tax Credit application process is rather straight forward and can be done with relative ease.
 However, in order to get approved and gain access to the applicable refund, one must consider the route that works best for their situation.

-Option 1: Apply for the Disability Tax Credit on Your Own
+Option 1: Completing the Disability Tax Credit application on Your Own

 To apply for the DTC, all you must do is take the following steps:

 - Download the T2201 Form from the CRA’s website